GuillemPejo/GUIDE_ANDROID_INTERVIEWS/README.md

   * Messenger is needed if you want to bind a remote service (e.g. running in another process).</br>

 * **What is a ThreadPool?
 And is it more effective than using several separate Threads?**</br>
   * Creating and destroying threads has a high CPU usage, so when we need to perform lots of small, simple tasks concurrently, the overhead of creating our own threads can take up a significant portion of the CPU cycles and severely affect the final response time.</br>
   * ThreadPool consists of a task queue and a group of worker threads, which allows it to run multiple parallel instances of a task.</br>

+* **Explain `Looper`, `Handler` and `HandlerThread`.** - [Learn more here](https://blog.mindorks.com/android-core-looper-handler-and-handlerthread-bd54d69fe91a) and [from video](https://www.youtube.com/watch?v=rfLMwbOKLRk&list=PL6nth5sRD25hVezlyqlBO9dafKMc5fAU2)

+-   **How to handle crashing of AsyncTask during screen rotation?**<br/>
+    - The best way to handle AsyncTask crash is to create a RetainFragment, i.e., a fragment without UI as shown [here](https://gist.github.com/vamsitallapudi/26030c15829d7be8118e42b1fcd0fa42).
+    We can also avoid this crash by using RxJava instead of AsyncTask as we will be subscribing and unsubscribing at onResume() and onPause() methods respectively.

 * **Difference between Serializable and Parcelable?**</br>
     - Serializable is a standard Java interface.
 Parcelable is an Android specific interface where you implement the serialization yourself.
 It was created to be far more efficient than Serializable (The problem with this approach is that reflection is used and it is a slow process.
 This mechanism also tends to create a lot of temporary objects and cause quite a bit of garbage collection.).